YV3399/E-jet-family-YV/README.md

 # Important
 Change name from E-jet-family-YV to E-jet-family

-# A very advanced simulation of the Embraer Family for FlightGear.
+# A very advanced simulation of the Embraer E-Jet Family for FlightGear.

 This aircraft was modified and updated in a joint effort by the following people @2020: